100 Random Acts of Kindness to Make the World a Nicer Place

 A great way to make positive change both in your community and on a national level is to vote, but you can’t cast a vote if you’re not registered.
 Not sure?
 Take 30 seconds now to visit Vote.org and check your status.
 If you’re not registered, sign up today.
-And while you’re in the mood for something nice, check out our Nicest Place in America competition.

 Get active in the community